LUTALICA, Part One

 “A national treasure!
 It is not only that [McGregor] is a great flutist and a truly engaging performer… he has a nose for that je ne sais quoi that makes a work a good piece of music.
 His choice of repertoire, and there is a lot of it — close to two hours — is unerringly good.
 The fact that the field was narrowed by limiting it to composers with some sort of connection with Japan makes this accomplishment even more remarkable.” — Allan Pulker, the WholeNote Magazine.
 Read the entire review here.

 The sophomore release of Tiresias Duo, Trade Winds is a double album.
 Disc One explores the cultural connections between Canada and Japan from a number of angles: Japanese composers with connections to Canada, Canadian composers of Japanese heritage, and Canadian composers of Western heritage who have been influenced in some way by Japanese music.
 Disc Two celebrates three generations of composers from the Canadian West Coast, with a particular emphasis on the music of Jean Coulthard.
-Trade Winds features music by Kara Gibbs, Anthony Genge, Elliot Weisgarber, Hiroki Tsurumoto, Jo Kondo, Toru Takemitsu, Derek Charke, Christopher Kovarik, Paul M. Douglas, and Jean Coulthard.
+Trade Winds features music by Kara Gibbs, Anthony Genge, Elliot Weisgarber, Hiroki Tsurumoto, Jo Kondo, Toru Takemitsu, Derek Charke, Chris Kovarik, Paul M. Douglas, and Jean Coulthard.
 To listen to the third movement of Kara Gibbs’ Untitled Scenes, click here.
 To listen to the second movement of Derek Charke’s Distant Voices, click here.
 Trade Winds is available through the Canadian Music Centre and iTunes.

 J.S.
 BACH: OBBLIGATO SONATAS